-Funeral directors often are called upon to act as a liaison between the Office of the Chief Medical Examiner and the families of deceased residents.
+Funeral directors often are called upon to act as a liaison between the Office of the Chief Medical Examiner (OCME) and the families of the deceased.
 Because we value our relationship with funeral service providers, we have prepared some guidelines to assist you when you are called upon to provide services to a family whose loved one has come under the jurisdiction of the medical examiner.

 - It is extremely important that we maintain the chain of custody for bodies in our care.
 This is especially critical when we receive a body after regular business hours.
-Please remind your staff that the necessary information must be entered into the morgue record completely and legibly.
+Please remind your staff that the necessary information must be provided when completing the appropriate forms upon arrival at the Office of the Chief Medical Examiner and they should be completed thoroughly and legibly.

-- Death certificates, cremation forms and transit permits are normally released with the body.
+- The death certificate and cremation certificate (if applicable) are typically released in EDRS upon release of the decedent.
 The funeral home should inquire about the death certificate while making the arrangements to pick up the body.
-The death certificate will be in Virginia’s EDRS and can be transferred to your funeral home, or dropped to paper.
+The death certificate will be in Virginia’s EDRS and can be transferred to your funeral home or dropped to paper.

 - A death certificate that is designated “pending” means that the medical examiner is conducting further inquiries or is waiting to receive the results of certain tests that will enable him to determine the cause and manner of death.